Regular exercise during pregnancy can improve health, reduce the risk of excess weight gain, and possibly make delivery easier.

 - Avoid warm pools, steam rooms, hot tubs, and saunas to minimize the risk of overheating.

 3. Stationary cycling

-Cycling on a stationary bike, also called spinning, is safe for most women during pregnancy, including first-time exercisers.
+Cycling on a stationary bike, also called spinning,

 - Cycling helps raise the heart rate while minimizing stress on the joints and pelvis.